Cat food: Nutrients and supplements

+Macronutrients

+The macronutrients - proteins, fats, and carbohydrates - provide energy to the cat.
+Proteins are also broken down into essential amino acids and fats into essential fatty acids.

+The natural feral cat diet has a metabolizable energy (%ME) breakdown of 52% crude protein, 46% crude fat, and 2% nitrogen-free extract (roughly corresponding to carbohydrates).
+This is calculated from the dry-matter values of 62.7% crude protein, 22.8% ethereal extract (crude fat), and 2.8% NFE.
+Most commercial diets have carbohydrate %ME in the range of 20%-40%, far exceeding the natural diet.
+However, because cats digest starch and perform glycolysis slowly, such medium-carbohydrate diets do not actually result in higher postprandial glucose levels, insulin release, and more insulin resistance compared to a natural-like diet.
+Only with even higher amounts of carbohydrate (48% ME) or faster-to-absorb carhohydrates (glucose instead of starch) are significant effects seen.

 Arginine

 Cats are unusually dependent on a constant supply of the amino acid arginine, and a diet lacking arginine causes marked weight loss and can be rapidly fatal.
 Even a single meal that lacks arginine but contains protein can kill a cat.
 Arginine is an essential additive in cat food because cats have low levels of the enzymes which are responsible for the synthesis of ornithine and citrulline in the small intestine (specifically, for pyrroline-5-carboxylate production).
 Citrulline would typically go on to the kidneys to make arginine, but because cats have a deficiency in the enzymes that make it, citrulline is not produced in adequate quantities to make arginine.
 Arginine is essential in the urea cycle in order to convert the toxic component ammonia into urea that can then be excreted in the urine.
 Because of its essential role, deficiency in arginine results in a buildup of toxic ammonia and leads to hyperammonemia.
 The symptoms of hyperammonemia include lethargy, vomiting, ataxia, and hyperesthesia, and can be serious enough to induce death and coma in a matter of days if a cat is being fed an arginine-free diet.
 These symptoms appear quickly because diets devoid in arginine will typically still contain all of the other amino acids, which will continue to be catabolized by the body, producing mass amounts of ammonia that very quickly build up with no way of being excreted.